Home

 • They do use electricity that outdoor walking doesn't.

-• They cost a fair bit of money - typically in the $1,500-4,000+ range for a quality machine.
+• They cost a fair bit of money - typically in the $1,500-6,000+ range for a quality machine.

 • They can take up a fair bit of floor space in your home - typically about 16.75 square feet*.
 A folding treadmill can reduce that by about six square feet.

-Features, Benefits, Factors To Look For In Tread Mills (Back to Top)
+Features, Benefits, Other Factors (Back to Top)

 ...that we discovered. (keep your notepad handy or print out this page and take it with you.
 There's a lot of info.)